 Bear in mind that ECPC works slightly differently for Shopping and Hotel campaigns than it does on Search and Display.
 Learn how to set up ECPC for Shopping campaigns.
-Or learn about ECPC for Hotel campaigns.
+Or learn about Enhanced CPC bids for hotel campaigns.

 - Click the name of the campaign that you want to work with.

 - Select Manual CPC from the drop-down menu, and select the Enable Enhanced CPC option.

 - When you choose ECPC, Google Ads automatically sets your ad rotation setting to 'Optimise', even if it's currently set to 'Do not optimise'.

 - Select Save.